cosmos/cosmos-sdk/docs/core/upgrade.md

 # In-Place Store Migrations

 ::: warning
-Please make sure you read this whole document and fully understand in-place store migrations before running them on a live chain.
+Read and understand all of the in-place store migration documentation before you run a migration on a live chain.
 :::

 Upgrade your app modules smoothly with custom in-place migration logic. {synopsis}

-The Cosmos SDK currently has two methods to perform upgrades.
-The first method is by exporting the entire application state to a JSON file using the `export` CLI command, making changes, and then starting a new binary with the changed JSON file as the genesis file.
-More details on this method can be found in the [chain upgrade guide](../migrations/chain-upgrade-guide-040.md#upgrade-procedure).
-The second method, introduced in v0.43, works by performing upgrades in place, significantly decreasing the time needed to perform upgrades for chains with a larger state.
-The following guide will provide you with the necessary information in order to setup your application to take advantage of in-place upgrades.
+The Cosmos SDK uses two methods to perform upgrades.

+- Exporting the entire application state to a JSON file using the `export` CLI command, making changes, and then starting a new binary with the changed JSON file as the genesis file.
+See the [Chain Upgrade Guide](../migrations/chain-upgrade-guide-040.md#upgrade-procedure).

+- Version v0.43 and later can perform upgrades in place to significantly decrease the upgrade time for chains with a larger state.
+Use the [In-Place Store Migrations](./upgrade.md) guide to set up your application to take advantage of in-place upgrades.

 ## Tracking Module Versions

-Each module gets assigned a consensus version by the module developer, which serves as the breaking change version of the module.
-The SDK keeps track of all modules' consensus versions in the x/upgrade's `VersionMap` store.
-During an upgrade, the SDK calculates the difference between the old `VersionMap` stored in state and the new `VersionMap`.
-For each difference found, the SDK will run module-specific migrations and increment the respective consensus version of each upgraded module.
+Each module gets assigned a consensus version by the module developer.
+The consensus version serves as the breaking change version of the module.
+The SDK keeps track of all module consensus versions in the x/upgrade `VersionMap` store.
+During an upgrade, the difference between the old `VersionMap` stored in state and the new `VersionMap` is calculated by the Cosmos SDK.
+For each identified difference, the module-specific migrations are run and the respective consensus version of each upgraded module is incremented.

-The next paragraphs detail each component of the in-place store migration process, and gives instructions on how to update your app to take advantage of this functionality.

 ## Genesis State

-When starting a new chain, each module's consensus version must be saved to state during the application's genesis.
-This can be done by adding the following line to the `InitChainer` method in `app.go`
+When starting a new chain, the consensus version of each module must be saved to state during the application's genesis.
+To save the consensus version, add the following line to the `InitChainer` method in `app.go`:

 ```diff
 func (app *MyApp) InitChainer(ctx sdk.Context, req abci.RequestInitChain) abci.ResponseInitChain {